json-api-dotnet/JsonApiDotNetCore/docs/usage/options.md

 By default, the server will respond with a 403 Forbidden HTTP Status Code if a POST request is received with a client-generated ID.

-However, this can be allowed by setting the AllowClientGeneratedIds flag in the options
+However, this can be allowed by setting the AllowClientGeneratedIds flag in the options:

 ```c#
 options.AllowClientGeneratedIds = true;